-As a certified elder law attorney, my clients are families and caregivers navigating the maze of Social Security, Medicare, Medicaid, Veterans benefits, estate planning and end of life care.
-We not only help with questions of eligibility and asset protection, we guide clients through the processes and procedures of applying for and maintaining those benefits.
+As a certified elder law attorney, my clients are families and caregivers navigating the maze of Social Security, Medicare, Medicaid, Veterans benefits, estate planning, and end of life care.
+We not only help with questions of eligibility and asset protection, but we also guide clients through the processes and procedures of applying for and maintaining those benefits.

 Who should consult an elder law attorney?
 Anyone who is: